-Once the person signs and returns the admission of personal service, that form must be filed with the court clerk, so there is no proof of personal service on the respondent.
+Once the person signs and returns the admission of personal service, that form must be filed with the court clerk, so there is proof of service over the respondent.
 Whether personally served or admitting personal service, it has the same legal effect.
 It triggers the statutory 120 day waiting period in Wisconsin, and once served, paves the way for the petitioner to obtain a divorce down the road and after the expiration of 120 days.

 If you have questions about starting a divorce or how to get the papers to your spouse, contact one of our experienced family lawyers at Karp & Iancu. today, for a 100% confidential, initial meeting.